hivemq/mqtt-cli/docs/01_quick_start.md

   -V, --version   Print version information and exit.

 Commands:
-  pub, publish    Publish a message to a list of topics sub, subscribe  Subscribe an mqtt client to a list of topics shell, sh       Starts MqttCLI in shell mode, to enable interactive mode with further sub commands. test            Tests the specified broker on different MQTT feature support and prints the results
+    pub, publish    Publish a message to a list of topics sub, subscribe  Subscribe an mqtt client to a list of topics shell, sh       Starts MqttCLI in shell mode, to enable interactive mode with further sub commands. test            Tests the specified broker on different MQTT feature support and prints the results hivemq          HiveMQ Command Line Interpreter.

 ```

 ## Synopsis